CyberZHG/LaTeXGitHubMarkdown/README.md

 * The formulas are rendered with [MathJax](https://www.mathjax.org/).
 * Due to content security policy, we cannot render the formulas in the same page.
-* Some countries may have trouble loading MathJax because of their network conditions.
-But since you are using GitHub, we assume that you know how to handle this.